mwangisam203/fastapi-blog-postgres/README.md

 - Python 3.12+
 - PostgreSQL for the current async Postgres setup, or SQLite if you point `DATABASE_URL` at an async SQLite URL
+- An S3 bucket, or S3-compatible storage, for profile picture uploads
 - A terminal
 - Optional: an SMTP service if you want real password reset emails